-During the year ended December 31, 2019, the Company completed two confidentially marketed public offering (CMPO) through the issuance of 30,043,750 common shares for gross proceeds of \$95.45 million (approximately \$88.18 million net of share issue costs).
-The Company also raised capital pursuant to two separate share purchase agreements with Aspire Capital Fund, LLC ("Aspire Capital") through the issuance of 7,302,433 common shares for gross and net proceeds of \$14.4 million.

-We do not expect that COVID-19 will have a significant impact our liquidity and capital resources and we are not incurring significant additional costs to support our ongoing operations during this time.
+During the year ended December 31, 2019, the Company completed two CMPOs, with RBC Capital Markets, LLC and Canaccord Genuity LLC, as representatives of the underwriters, and Piper Jaffray & Co., as the representative of the underwriters, respectively, through the issuance of, in the aggregate, 30,043,750 common shares for aggregate gross proceeds of \$95.45 million (approximately \$88.18 million net of share issue costs).
+The Company also raised capital pursuant to two separate share purchase agreements with Aspire Capital Fund, LLC ("Aspire Capital") through the issuance of an aggregate of 7,302,433 common shares for aggregate gross proceeds of \$14.4 million We do not expect that COVID-19 will have a significant impact on our liquidity and capital resources and we are not incurring significant additional costs to support our ongoing operations during this time.
 We have not entered into long term manufacturing contracts and should there be a delay in our trials we have flexibility to reduce future planned manufacturing campaigns.

 We expect that we will need to raise additional capital or incur indebtedness to continue to fund our operations in the future.
-In December 2019, we filed a short form base shelf prospectus (the "Base Shelf") that qualifies for the distribution of up to \$200,000,000 of common shares, warrants, or units comprising any combination of common shares and warrants ("Securities").
+In December 2019, we filed a short form base shelf prospectus (the "Base Shelf") that allows us to distribute, upon the filing of prospectus supplements, up to \$200,000,000 of common shares, warrants, or units comprising any combination of common shares and warrants.
 The Base Shelf was declared effective by the SEC on January 9, 2020 and expires on January 9, 2023.